Intisar Abioto: Exhibitions

 Abioto's work has been featured in galleries internationally such as Portland Art Museum, Portland State University's Littman Gallery, and University of Oregon's defunct Portland-based gallery White Box.
+In 2019, she exhibited and performed with nine Oregon-based Black artists against the inner expanse of the Oregon State Capitol building in Salem as a part of the Governor's Office solo exhibition.